How To Prevent Colorectal Cancer

 Smoking is a known risk factor for various cancers and colorectal cancer is no exception.
 Nicotine is known to have links to stomach and colorectal cancers16 and long-term smokers especially are at greater risk.17 So if you smoke, it’s time to stop!

-It is advisable not to have more than 14 units (a unit of alcohol is the amount of pure alcohol contained in an alcoholic beverage; this is usually mentioned on the bottle or can) of alcohol per week.
-And if you have just about 14 units a week, space it out over three days or more.19
+It is advisable not to have more than 14 units (a unit of alcohol is the amount of pure alcohol contained in an alcoholic beverage; this is usually mentioned on the bottle or can) of alcohol per week or 2 drinks per day – for women the quota is just 1 drink a day.
+And if you have just about 14 units a week, space it out over 3 days or more.19

 References [ + ]

-|1.||↑||Key statistics for colorectal cancer, American Cancer Society.|
+|1.||↑||Key statistics for colorectal cancer.
+American Cancer Society.|

-|2.||↑||You can stop colon cancer before it starts, American Cancer Society.|
+|2.||↑||You can stop colon cancer before it starts.
+American Cancer Society.|

-|3.||↑||Colorectal (colon) cancer, Centers for Disease Control and Prevention.|
+|3.||↑||Colorectal (colon) cancer.
+Centers for Disease Control and Prevention.|

-|4.||↑||Colorectal Cancer Screening (PDQ®)–Patient Version, National Cancer Institute.|
+|4.||↑||Colorectal Cancer Screening (PDQ®)–Patient Version.
+National Cancer Institute.|

 |5.||↑||Curado, Maria-Paula, Brenda Edwards, Hai Rim Shin, Hans Storm, Jacques Ferlay, Mary Heanue, and Peter Boyle.
 Cancer incidence in five continents, Volume IX.
 IARC Press, International Agency for Research on Cancer, 2007.|

-|7, 8, 10, 16, 19.||↑||Preventing bowel cancer, National Health Service.|
+|6, 8, 14, 15, 16, 19.||↑||Preventing bowel cancer.
+National Health Service.|

-|9.||↑||Sinha, Rashmi, Wong Ho Chow, Martin Kulldorff, John Denobile, James Butler, Montserrat Garcia-Closas, Rusty Weil, Robert N. Hoover, and Nathaniel Rothman.
+|7.||↑||Sinha, Rashmi, Wong Ho Chow, Martin Kulldorff, John Denobile, James Butler, Montserrat Garcia-Closas, Rusty Weil, Robert N. Hoover, and Nathaniel Rothman.
 “Well-done, grilled red meat increases the risk of colorectal adenomas.”
 Cancer Research 59, no. 17 (1999): 4320-4324.|

-|11.||↑||Chan, Andrew T., and Edward L. Giovannucci.
+|9.||↑||Chan, Andrew T., and Edward L. Giovannucci.
 “Primary prevention of colorectal cancer.”
 Gastroenterology 138, no. 6 (2010): 2029-2043.|

 |12.||↑||Huncharek, Michael, Joshua Muscat, and Bruce Kupelnick.
 “Colorectal cancer risk and dietary intake of calcium, vitamin D, and dairy products: a meta-analysis of 26,335 cases from 60 observational studies.”
 Nutrition and cancer 61, no. 1 (2008): 47-69.|